wileyjones/speed_cv/README.md

   * To normalize data, sqrt(image^2) magnitude is taken
   * Next to get the matrix to score-like scalar, the sum of rows and columns is taken
 3. Pass these image energy deltas as (I like to refer to them) through filters
-  * I noticed that the spiky responses were around areas of velocity, but needed flattening
+  * I noticed that the spike1y responses were around areas of velocity, but needed flattening
   * The Savitzky-Golay is particularly ideal for this application, as a smoothing filter that has great high-frequency rejection without damaging general signal shape
 4. Plot data and manually tweak number of filter passes, windowing, polynomial fit
   * Optimized for generality as opposed to RMSE, avoiding overfitting